Stories From Our Families

 The day you find out that you are expecting a bundle of joy, your thoughts never go to what if they need help in reading, what if they have dysgraphia, what if they have sensory issues.
 No, your thoughts are on the bouncing baby boy or girl that you will love and cuddle.
 Your thoughts are on the joyful parts of parenthood: sleepless nights, diapers, the first time they roll, walk, and say mama or daddy.
 In all my thoughts of preparing for my children, the thoughts that they might need “help” didn’t cross my mind.

-After countless hours of working with my daughter, tutors, tears, not mention the financial aspect it came to the point where her teacher recommended those words we hadn’t prepared for that we seek “additional help.”
+After countless hours of working with my daughter, tutors, tears, not to mention the financial aspect, it came to the point where her teacher recommended those words we hadn’t prepared for, that we seek “additional help.”
 If you have ever walked this path then you know how this story goes.
-You think the hurdle is finding the “professional” to do the testing but no: that’s the first step, finding the professional, then the wait to get in, the paperwork, once an appointment has been made, waiting again.
+You think the hurdle is finding the “professional” to do the testing but no. That’s the first step, finding the professional, then the wait to get in, the paperwork, once an appointment has been made, waiting again.
 The appointment comes, the testing, the results and you think “wow I’ve made it.”

-Yet, again the hurdles are only but starting because after you receive the results then you are on the quest to find another professional that deals with what your child needs and once again trying to get an appointment.
-You feel like time is of the essence and that every moment is a moment lost yet you are powerless to do anything.
-The day you find a therapist and get in is joyful and it feels like you’ve almost made it.
-Sadly to discover that the hardest part of the race has only but begun.
+Yet, again the hurdles are only starting because after you receive the results then you are on the quest to find another professional that deals with what your child needs and once again you’re trying to get an appointment.
+You feel like time is of the essence and that every moment is a moment lost, yet you are powerless to do anything.
+The day you find a therapist, and get in, is joyful and it feels like you’ve almost made it.
+Sadly to discover that the hardest part of the race has only begun.
 The commitment to take your child to therapy once or twice a week, do the homework and pay for it.
 I never knew heaven and earth cost so much but you do what you do because it’s your child.

-When this all started it felt like we were dodging bowling balls as the months have progressed and we have seen changes, growth, our daughter succeeding, and us knowing her weaknesses and how to help her those bowling balls now feel more like ping pong balls.
+When this all started it felt like we were dodging bowling balls as the months have progressed and we have seen changes, growth, our daughter succeeding, us knowing her weaknesses and how to help her, those bowling balls now feel more like ping pong balls.
 It feels more manageable.
 I am so thankful that God brought Building All Children into our life.
-I am thankful for the heart that they have to access, resource, empower.
+I am thankful for the heart that they have to assess, resource, and empower.